 Suicidal thoughts are common among teens and young adults.
 If we can identify and support young people who are experiencing mental health symptoms, including thinking about suicide, we have an opportunity to help prevent tragedy.

-Thank you to our partner for helping us spread information and resources to our younger audiences.
+Thank you to our partners for helping us spread information and resources to our younger audiences.

 One of our most important goals is to ensure that people get help early and these resources contribute to that goal.